bbulkow/FastLED-idf/README.md

 MASSIVE UPDATE Sept 4, 2020.
 Even after porting Sam Guyer's branch in July, I still had a huge amount of visual artifacts.
 I've done a huge analysis and have licked the issue to my satisfaction, and can say the system simply doesn't glitch.

+UPDATE 2 Sept 11, 2020.
+Added the WS2812FX pattern library, see below.

 There are some new tunables, and if you're also fighting glitches, you need to read `components/FastLED-idf/ESP-IDF.md`.